streamduck-org/streamduck-docs/src/install.md

 ```
 <br>

-# Udev rules for Linux
+# Udev rules
+This is required only for linux users.

 It's required to add udev rules to be able to connect to HID devices without having root access.

 To install udev rules for Stream Deck devices, use following commands: